silaspe/maths/docs/brainstorm.md

 Stepping a dimension up, you get the real projective plane or $ℝ \text{P}^2$, $(a: b: c) = (da: db: dc)$, most numbers going to $(\frac{a}{c}: \frac{b}{c}: 1)$, some becoming $(\frac{a}{b}: 1: 0)$, less becoming $(1: 0: 0)$, the point at infinity becomes a line at infinity (more of a circle, but $1$ degree of freedom), and the number line becomes a space of all points.

-There is a problem though (that is big enough to be on a line by itself), you could imagine the same process that I used to prove the unsigned infinity thing but in $ℝ \text{P}^2$ to get the unsuprising result of $(a: b: 0) = (-a: -b: 0)$.
-This does mean that, when drawing the regular or affine plane, and drawing a circle around it (to represent the line at infinity of coarse), if you wanted to draw, say, the point $(1: 1: 0)$, it would need to be at both the very top right, or the very bottom left of the circle.
+There is a problem though (that is big enough to be explained on a line by itself), you could imagine the same process that I used to prove the unsigned infinity thing but in $ℝ \text{P}^2$ to get the unsuprising result of $(a: b: 0) = (-a: -b: 0)$.
+This does mean that, when drawing the regular or affine plane, and drawing a circle around it (to represent the line at infinity of coarse), if you wanted to draw, say, the point $(1: 1: 0)$, it would need to be at both the very top right, and the very bottom left of the circle.